OpenCatalogi/OpenCatalogiBundle/README.md

 Nee, de publiccode.yaml mag zelfs leeg zijn.
 Puur het plaatsen daarvan in een open toegankenlijke repository spreekt de intentie uit om een open source oplossing aan te bieden en is voldoende omt e worden mee genomen in de indexatie.
 In het geval bepaalde gegevens missen worden deze aangevuld vanuit de repository (naam, beschrijving, organisatie, url, licentie).

+## Zijn er uitbreidingen op de publiccode standaard?

+Bij het veld softwareType ondersteunen we extra mogenlijkheden

+- standalone/mobile - The software is a standalone, self-contained The software is a native mobile app.
+- standalone/iot - The software is suitable for an IoT context.
+- standalone/desktop - The software is typically installed and run in a a desktop operating system environment.
+- standalone/web - The software represents a web application usable by means of a browser.
+- standalone/backend - The software is a backend application.
+- standalone/other - The software has a different nature from the once listed above.
+- softwareAddon - The software is an addon, such as a plugin or a theme, for a more complex software (e.g. a CMS or an office suite).
+- library - The software contains a library or an SDK to make it easier to third party developers to create new products.
+- configurationFiles - The software does not contain executable script but a set of configuration files.
+They may document how to obtain a certain deployment.
+They could be in the form of plain configuration files, bash scripts, ansible playbooks, Dockerfiles, or other instruction sets.
+- api - The repository/folder doesn't contain software but an OAS api description
+- schema - The repository/folder doesn't contain software but an schema.json object description
+- data -  The repository/folder doesn't contain software but an public data file (e.g. csv, xml etc)
+- procces - The repository/folder doesn't contain software but an executable proces (e.g. bpmn2, camunda)
+- model The repository/folder doesn't contain software but an model (e.g. uml)

 ## Welke bronnen indexeerd open catalogi naast Github?

 Open Catalogi kijkt mee op: